Estimated reading time: 6 minutes

 Create monthly or quarterly reports and keep church leadership apprised of spending and budget variances.

-If there is an effort to raise building funds, show dollars that are available for the project and what percentage of funds have been raised.
+If there is an effort to raise building funds, show the dollars that are available for the project and what percentage of funds have been raised.

 6. Responsible Stewardship